-F.E.A.R. places players in charge of the point man of an advance paranormal specific military unit entitled "First Encounter Assault Recon" (or F.E.A.R.).
+F.E.A.R. places players in charge of the Point Man of an advanced paranormal military unit entitled "First Encounter Assault Recon" (or F.E.A.R.).
 The game takes place in the city of Auburn, and takes the player across a variety of locales that all fit a dark claustrophobic theme.
 The game was released for the PC originally, and later ported over to the Xbox 360 and PlayStation 3.

 To balance out the extremely intelligent, AI, the player is given the ability to slow down time, use cover, lean left or right, and use a variety of deadly melee attacks & high powered weapons.
 Because of the variety of the combat, F.E.A.R. is renown for its intense shoot-outs.
 The developers have stated that they wanted the action sequences to feel like the tea house shoot-out from Hard Boiled.

-F.E.A.R. is also often recognized by the recurring appearance of Alma, a little girl in a red dress who torments the player with horror sequences and hallucinations throughout the game.
+F.E.A.R. is also often recognized by the recurring appearance of Alma, a little girl in a red dress who torments the player with horrifying visions and hallucinations throughout the game.
 Alma will appear in tense moments of the game in an attempt to startle or frighten the player.
 Examples of this are hallways filled with blood, random lights flickering, and voices coming from dark corners.
-Some hallucinations contain elements that can injure or kill the player, making them more than a simple cutscene, and keeping the player perpetually on their toes.
+Some hallucinations contain elements that can injure or kill the player, making them more than a simple scripted event, and keeping the player perpetually on their toes.

 Puzzle solving is also present in this game to break up the action, but the puzzles present are never too challenging.
 They all consist of the archetypal "turn a valve to put out a fire" or "use a switch to open a door" puzzles.
 The game also has very minor platforming elements, that usually involve clearing a tiny gap in between rooftops, or walking outside on the windowsill of a tall office building.